Hollywood Women's Political Committee

 Hollywood Women's Political Committee was an American political action committee that campaigned for progressive issues.
 The group was founded by Jane Fonda, Barbra Streisand, and other women in the Greater Los Angeles area.
 HWPC formed in response to Geraldine Ferraro being selected as the running mate of Walter Mondale to run against President Ronald Reagan in the 1984 United States presidential election.
 The HWPC helped the Democratic Party wrest majority control in the 1986 U.S. Senate elections, and they helped elect Bill Clinton in the 1992 presidential election.
 1992 also saw the HWPC assist in bringing a record number of women into the U.S. Senate, the accomplishment called the Year of the Woman.

 Founded by 12 women, the membership grew to several hundred.
 In 1996 they were described as "the single most-powerful entertainment group" in politics, based on their total donations.
 The group disbanded in April 1997 after the rise of Clintonism: the centrist compromises made by Bill Clinton, abandoning HWPC and the Left.
 During its 12 years of operation, HWPC donated a total of $6 million for political causes.

 Background

-Singer/actress Barbra Streisand had long been active in politics, taking part in 1961's Women Strike for Peace, and helping the George McGovern 1972 presidential campaign by performing at the Four for McGovern concert.
+Singer/actress Barbra Streisand had long been active in politics, taking part in the Women Strike for Peace of 1961, and helping the George McGovern 1972 presidential campaign by performing at the Four for McGovern concert.
 Actress/activist Jane Fonda and her husband, activist/politician Tom Hayden, created the Campaign for Economic Democracy (CED) in 1976 to fund Hayden's 1982 run for the California State Senate, and to champion progressive political causes.
 After Hayden won, CED promoted solar power, opposed nuclear power, and promoted women's rights; all paid for by Fonda's very popular workout book and videos.